 The colloquium doctum admission procedure is the same as the standard application procedure, so you can simply follow the steps in this guide.

-Be sure to check the colloquium doctum application deadline for your chosen programme, which can be found in the programme information.
-For most programmes this deadline is 1 November.
+Be sure to check the colloquium doctum application deadline for your chosen programme, which can be found in the programme information (first select your programme of choice, then go to 'Admission and application' and select 'admission requirements' for specific programme information about colloquium doctum) For most programmes this deadline is 1 November.